danadria/danadria.github.io/_pages/about.md

 I have a background in research psychology, methodology and statistics for behavioral, biomedical and social sciences, and applied data science with a strong focus on clinical natural language processing (NLP) and text mining.

-My Ph.D. research explores ways to implement fair and transparent automated decision-making systems in healthcare, specifically focusing on NLP algorithms.
+My research explores ways to ensure that automated decision-making systems in healthcare uphold public values such as fairness and transparency.
+In particular, I focus on bias detection and mitigation in the context of NLP algorithms.
 My supervisors at Utrecht University are Dr. Anastasia Giachanou and Prof. Dr. Daniel Oberski.

 <!-- I am a rising statistician and a data scientist in the final year